-The backhand drive is not a powerful stroke as the forehand drive.
+The backhand drive is not as powerful a stroke as the forehand drive.
 But it is a must-learn technique for the beginner.
 It helps you control the shots and continue the rally from your backhand portion.
-It also helps you go for advanced strokes like a backhand loop, backhand smash, backhand flick.
+It also helps you go for advanced strokes like a backhand loop, backhand smash, and backhand flick.

-I have segmented the whole backhand drive in four steps.
+I have segmented the whole backhand drive into four steps.

 - To start your backhand drive, stand one forearm distance from the table.

-- Stand with your legs a little apart than your shoulder.
+- Stand with your legs a little apart from your shoulder.

-- Stand square-on to the direction of the ball.
+- Stand square against the direction of the ball.

 - Bend your knees slightly to stand on your toes.